USA DFS Websites | Best Daily Fantasy Sports Websites 2020

 The winners in lotteries are determined purely by chance and a typical DFS game does not fit that description, therefore the third definition is unsuitable for fantasy sports.

 IRS has not issued any formal guidelines surround taxation of DFS operators, however, if they choose to audit any of the DFS companies, they would be well within their rights to demand the federal excise tax, even at the higher rate of 2% in states where no clear regulatory guidelines have been published for daily fantasy sports.

 Informational reporting requirements

-If DFS is considered to be non-gambling the wining are reported on Form 1099-MISC, however, when DFS is thought to be gambling activity, Form W-2G – Certain Gambling Winnings, is used.
+If DFS is considered to be non-gambling the wining are reported on Form 1099-MISC, however, when DFS is thought to be a gambling activity, Form W-2G – Certain Gambling Winnings, is used.
 Tax law requires DFS operators to withhold payment of wagers and wagering pools with winnings in excess of $5,000.
-Some states such as Connecticut, Illinois and Michigan have their own gambling withholding rules that states gambling winnings have to be withheld from residents of these states.
-DFS companies can be held responsible for the tax amount that should have been withheld; they may also be penalised if the W-2G forms are not issued on time.
+Some states such as Connecticut, Illinois and Michigan have their own gambling withholding rules that state gambling winnings have to be withheld from residents of these states.
+DFS companies can be held responsible for the tax amount that should have been withheld; they may also be penalized if the W-2G forms are not issued on time.

 Given the transitioning state of the Fantasy Sports industry, both the players and the operator needs to be mindful of the impact each piece of legislation may have on tax rules.
 A good structured tax policy for daily fantasy sports participants and operators would alleviate much of this confusion for good.